esbmc/esbmc-web/README.md

 The Analyzed Source Code with the specific lines causing violations highlighted in red.

+## Architecture (Simplified)

+The project is divided into two parts:

+/backend: A Flask (Python) server that receives the code and executes ESBMC.

+/frontend: A static HTML/JS page that serves as the user interface.

 ## Arquitetura (Fluxo de Dados)
 The diagram below illustrates the order of interactions: